 “Informed Trading and Price Discovery Before Corporate Events,” with Kumar Venkataraman and Shmuel Baruch, Journal of Financial Economics, forthcoming.

-“Commonality in Institutional Ownership and Intra-Industry Integration”, with Shawn Thomas.
+“Commonality in Institutional Ownership and Competition in Product Markets”, with Shawn Thomas.

 Awards and Honors

 Best Paper Award, Multinational Finance Society, 2015.